tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Canopy.md

 Write better, testable CloudKit apps.

-_⚠️ This documentation site is currently half-broken, and does not include documentation for several Canopy types.
-Conceptual documentation works fine.
-Canopy types and code are spread across several Swift Package Manager modules, and DocC does not easily support this scenario out of the box, for generating a documentation site.
-[Work is in progress](https://forums.swift.org/t/are-there-updates-on-using-swift-docc-with-multiple-targets/73072) to address this._

 Canopy helps you write better, more testable CloudKit apps.
 It isolates the CloudKit dependency so you can write fast and reliable tests for your CloudKit-related features, and implements standard CloudKit-related behaviors.

 Canopy is built as part of [Tact](https://justtact.com).
 The Canopy source code and installation instructions (including the source for this site) are available on [GitHub](https://github.com/Tact/Canopy).